The following resources will help instructional leaders understand the critical components of MTSS.

 Building Administrator Practice Profile for Implementing MTSS (http://miblsi.cenmi.org/LinkClick.aspx?fileticket=J_R15FZoTy4%3d&tabid=2136).
 Michigan’s Integrated Behavior and Learning Support Initiative (MiBLSi) developed a 13-page outline of the critical features of Multi-tiered Systems of Support (MTSS) that illustrates ideal understanding of MTSS as well as harmful variations of understanding.
 This document can be used as a personal professional development aid, an educational tool for staff and as guide for installing the critical components of MTSS.

 Content Literacy Continuum Instructional Change Model and Implementation Project(http://www.ecsu.k12.mn.us/programsservices/k12professionalDevelopment/literacySIM.html).
 The Metropolitan Educational Cooperative Services Unit (Metro ECSU) has trainers and coaches available to systematically lead schools to fully implement the Content Literacy Continuum®.
-The content Literacy Continuum is a systemic literacy improvement model applicable to middle and high schools.
-The school improvement process is led by a professional trainer and coach who works with administrators, teacher and staff to decelop and implement a standards-based plan to improve literacy and content area learning tied to student performance on state assessments.
+The Content Literacy Continuum is a systemic literacy improvement model applicable to middle and high schools.
+The school improvement process is led by a professional trainer and coach who works with administrators, teachers, and staff to develop and implement a standars-based plan to improve literacy and content area learning tied to student performance on state assessments.
 The change model also includes training and coaching the Content Enhancement Routines, Strategic Instruction Model (SIM) strategies, and other research-based interventions are keys to ensuring mastery of critical core content.